-Even though three years can seem like a long time, the complicated nature of truck accident claims requires a lot of legal work to ensure that you have a thoroughly prepared and effective case.
-For that reason, you should speak to a Durham, North Carolina truck accident lawyer as soon as possible to begin the process of preparing your truck accident claim.
+Even though three years can seem like a long time, the complicated nature of truck accident claims requires a lot of legal work to ensure that you have a thoroughly prepared and compelling case.
+Therefore, you should speak to a Durham, North Carolina, truck accident lawyer as soon as possible to begin preparing your truck accident claim.

 What Are Some Catastrophic Injuries Caused by Truck Accidents?